 When visiting Anmore Manor at Halloween expect to see professional-quality haunted attraction scenes.

 The place hasn’t been the Lower Mainland’s number one most impressive haunted house on the outside.
 The exterior in recent years has been very good, but similar to other uber-decorated houses you might see elsewhere in Metro Vancouver around Halloween.
-We’ve seen a new prop they have lined up for 2019, however, and it’s impressive!
-Wow!

 In previous years it has been the inside of the home that’s truly Hollywood-horror-movie-calibre scary and impressive!
 Yes, that’s right, at this attraction you go inside the people’s home!
 At Anmore Manor you walk up the front steps and right into and throughout the house!
 You walk into rooms which anyone familiar with the home on a regular day would no longer recognize (or at least we assume and hope not).
 You also walk along halls and down stairs.
 The haunted house is a real house!